 Purpose of processing and the lawful basis for the process

 The purpose of the Legal Aid Agency collecting and processing the personal data which you have provided is for the purposes of providing legal aid.
+Our lawful basis is ‘the performance of a task carried out in the public interest or in the exercise of official authority’ as set out in Article 6(1)(e) of UK GDPR.
+The tasks are those set out in the Legal Aid, Sentencing and Punishment of Offenders Act 2012.
 Specifically, we will use this personal data in the following ways:

 To administer your request for legal representation.